Checking (ice hockey): Illegal checking

 Charging, hitting from behind and boarding are examples of illegal hits.
 "Charging shall mean the actions of a player who, as a result of distance traveled, shall violently check an opponent in any manner.
-A “charge” may be the result of a check into the boards, into the goal frame or in open ice".
+A “charge” may be the result of a check into the boards, into the goal frame, or in open ice".
 Boarding is when a check violently throws a defenseless player into the boards.
 Due to their dangerous nature and increased likelihood of causing serious injury, these hits can have penalties ranging from a minor two-minute penalty to a major and game misconduct.

-In women's ice hockey, any body checking is illegal.
-It is also not allowed in leagues with young children.
+Any form of body checking is not allowed in leagues with young children.
 Men's amateur leagues typically allow checking unless stipulated otherwise in league rules.
 Some intramural university leagues do not permit body checking, in order to avoid injury and incidents of fighting.
 "Leaning" against opponents is an alternative to body checking but can be penalized for holding if abused.
 Many studies have been done regarding injuries in hockey that have caused stricter rule enforcement in the 2010s.
 There have been decreases in the number of concussions and other serious injuries since these changes.

 Beginning with the 2010–11 NHL season, any form of "lateral or blind side hit to an opponent, where the player's head is targeted and/or the principal point of contact" (which is known as an illegal check to the head) became prohibited.
-That season, an illegal check to the head is punishable with either a major penalty and game misconduct or a match penalty.
+That season, an illegal check to the head is punishable with either a major penalty and a game misconduct, or a match penalty.
 This new rule was instituted as a result of concussion injuries to NHL players in previous seasons.

-One season later, it was changed to any hit to an opposing player's head that is targeted and the principal point of contact is not permitted.
-Now, that illegal head check is punishable with either a two-minute minor penalty or a match penalty.
-In the 2013–14 NHL season, the rule was clarified to "A hit resulting in contact with an opponent's head where the head was the main point of contact and such contact to the head was avoidable is not permitted.
-As mentioned before, that is punishable with either a two-minute minor penalty or a match penalty.
+One season later, the criteria were changed so that the opponent's head was both the principal point of contact and targeted.
+That hit is punishable with either a two-minute minor or a match penalty.
+In the 2013–14 NHL season, the rule was clarified to "A hit resulting in contact with an opponent's head where the head was the main point of contact and such contact to the head was avoidable is not permitted."
+As mentioned before, that is punishable with either a two-minute minor or a match penalty.